jitsi/handbook/docs/devops-guide/faq.md

        tcp_nodelay on;
     }
   ```
-4. Enable bridge channel websocket in jitsi-meet config.
-In `/etc/jitsi/meet/your-conf-config.js` make sure you have: `openBridgeChannel: 'websocket',`
-5. Enable the websockets in Jitsi Videobridge.
+4. Enable the websockets in Jitsi Videobridge.
 Make sure in `/etc/jitsi/videobridge/jvb.conf` you have:
   ```
   videobridge {
     http-servers {